 Luscious Lemon Cake

-This is probably the best lemon cake recipe I’ve made and I’m so happy to share it with you all!
-The filling and frosting on this are to die for!!
-Check out the updates for the 4th of July refresh with cupcake instructions and raspberry glaze!
+This is probably the best lemon cake recipe we’ve made and I’m so happy to share it with you all!
+The filling and frosting for the Lucious Lemon cake are to die for!!
+This recipe can be made both Gluten-free and Dairy free really easily, check out the recipe below for our suggestions or substitutions.

 - Prep Time: 25m